shanghaizhoushus/gradient_boost_machine_zhoumath/README.md

     - Feature Importance for Random Forest: Added `FeatureImportancesRF` to track feature importance across multiple trees in the random forest model.
     - Enhanced Model Flexibility: Improved flexibility of the Random Forest model with options for column-wise feature selection and more advanced handling of feature splits.
     - Performance Optimizations: Optimized training and prediction logic for Random Forest to support large datasets and improve overall performance.

+  - **New in v0.2.1**:
+	- MSE as Split Criterion: Added support for MSE (Mean Squared Error) as a split criterion, enabling more effective handling of regression tasks.
+	- Regression Tree Support: Enhanced decision tree with support for regression tasks, allowing for more accurate predictions of continuous variables.
+	- Early Stopping with MSE: Introduced early stopping functionality for regression tasks based on MSE, preventing overfitting and improving model performance during training.
+	- Optimization of Training Process: Optimized the decision tree fitting process, improving efficiency and scalability for large datasets, especially in regression tasks.

 ## Installation